raspberrypilearning/comic-character/en/step_3.md

 Fantastic work!
 Your superhero creation page now contains a form with input fields.

-In the next step you will make your form interactive so your users' changes can be updated on the page.
+In the next step you will make your form interactive so your user can submit their superhero features and view a summary of the character they have created.